Skip to content

 red flags to watch for in YA Christian fiction

-I say obvious because most people expect Christian fiction to be “clean” and absent of the Big Three: sex, violence, and profanity.
-But more than once, I’ve been appalled by the content found in Christian fiction books marketed toward teens.
+Most people expect Christian fiction to be “clean” and absent of the Big Three: sex, violence, and profanity.
+But more than once, I’ve been appalled by the content found in books marketed toward Christian teens.

 If you come across a book with any of the above, chances are it will cross other biblical lines, too . . . like the less obvious red flags.